-We will use a scientist‐educator network to crowd-source development and dissemination of transformative high school STEM curriculum related to critical real‐world issues such as climate change, food security, and environmental sustainability.
+We are using a scientist‐educator network to crowd-source development and dissemination of transformative high school STEM curriculum related to critical real‐world issues such as climate change, food security, and environmental sustainability.
 Our preliminary work demonstrates that a scientist‐educator network will create exciting professional development opportunities for teacher leaders, while driving a nationwide, sustainable and systemic change in high school STEM education.

 “Sustainable food security affects all of us and needs to be taught so that students can actively engage in helping the planet and themselves”